Macro Analysis

 Three Compounding Shocks

-These disruptions did not arrive simultaneously.
-They compounded, each one landing on top of the last.
+These disruptions compounded, each one landing on top of the last.

 Late 2023